×

 Not so any more, and those times are not set to return.

-We looked back at the history of the London ski shows in 2020 as the London show folded.
+We looked back at the history of the London ski shows in 2016 as it moved to Battersea.

 We understand the Show will continue at the ExCel Centre next year with new plans and innovations being discussed.